KevinFocke/SudokuSolver/roadmap.md

 Ver 4:
-- feat - Add photo mode; taking a picture of a sudoku
+- Add photo mode; based on a screenshot of a sudoku, automatically interpret the sudoku & solve it.

 Personal goals: